-In 2021, an area of focus for information governance, legal departments, auditors, and yes, those bringing lawsuits against your organization is how your employees are storing company information and unstructured content (emails, documents, photos, videos, spreadsheets, presentations, blueprints, maps, texts, voice mails, etc.) in their corporate email, personal email, network drives, system/platforms, ECM systems, collaboration systems, cell phones, handheld devices, copy machines, and paper files.
+In 2023, an area of focus for operational improvement, information governance, legal departments, auditors, regulators, and, yes, those bringing lawsuits against your organization is how and where your employees are storing company information and unstructured content (emails, documents, photos, videos, spreadsheets, presentations, blueprints, maps, texts, voice mails, etc.) in their corporate email, personal email, network drives, system/platforms, ECM systems, collaboration systems, cell phones, handheld devices, copy machines, and paper files.
 We find most organizations have 12 to over 25 different systems to store content, with each system’s ability to index, tag, search, associate, integrate, workflow, store, and retain/dispose of content being different.

 Why should this concern you?

-It will only take one major lawsuit, penalty, audit finding, or court order to get the attention of your board, legal department, and the press.
+It will only take one major breach, lawsuit, penalty, audit finding, letter from the regulators, or court order to get the attention of your board, legal department, owners/shareholders, and the press.

-What is at the root of the document management problem?
-In short, when the PC was introduced, organizations lost 2,000 years of records management strategies overnight.
-Before the PC, paper files were indexed, controlled, and if you didn’t return the file the records manager would hunt you down.
+What is at the root of the content management problem?
+In regards to physical records, organizations lost 2,000 years of records management strategies overnight when the PC was introduced.
+Before the PC, paper files were indexed and controlled; if you didn’t return the file, the records manager would hunt you down.
 Once closed, files were disposed of in accordance with their retention schedules.
 There was a process, rules, and governance in place for most organizations.

-In addition, efficiency studies show that employees can waste between 5 to 15% of their time finding, sorting and routing, documents.
-That’s millions of dollars wasted, each year.
+Efficiency studies also show that employees will spend between 5 to 15% of their time finding, sorting, routing, and tracking documents.
+Hundreds of thousands – to millions of dollars are wasted each year.

-How should your organization respond?
-Here is a 6-step plan
+How should your organization respond in 2023?
+Here is a 6-step plan.

 1. Inventory your organization’s content management systems (email, external email, electronic content management systems/platforms, systems (including data systems) that store content, digital signature tools, workflow systems, collaboration platforms, and electronic records management systems.